 4. No pupil shall receive a certificate of graduation unless he has satisfactorily passed an examination on the provisions and principles of the Constitution of the United States and of the state of Missouri, and in American history and American institutions, and American civics.
 The civics portion of the examination shall consist of one hundred questions similar to the one hundred questions used by the United States Citizenship and Immigration Services administered to applicants for United States citizenship.
 The civics examination requirement may be waived for any student with a disability if recommended by the student’s IEP committee.

-Reading Instruction Model Policy [required]
+Reading Instruction Policy

 The Governing Board of The Leadership School adopts the following policy effective on that date that the policy is adopted by the Board.